 Alternatively, the discharge can be collected with an unmoistened spatula or swab and put in contact with the pH strip.
-Another possible strategy may be applying the sample into the microscopy slide and checking the pH on the slide, before the application of saline.13 The reading should be made within 5 minutes after the collection.
-One study suggests that if the pH is measured after the adding of saline to the sample, it may be reasonable to subtract 0.5 from the pH reading, but we do not recommend this approach.14 rey-Nagel 3.6-6.1 [Macherey-Nagel GmbH & Co.
-KG, Duren, Germany]). ^{15, 16} For clinical practice, a narrower interval may be more practical (i.e. 4.0-5.5).
+Another possible strategy may be applying the sample into the microscopy slide and checking the pH on the slide, before the application of saline.
+The reading should be made within 5 minutes after the collection.
+One study suggests that if the pH is measured after the adding of saline to the sample, it may be reasonable to subtract 0.5 from the pH reading, but we do not recommend this approach.

+In research, a broad range pH scale may be desirable (i.e. Macherey-Nagel 3.6-6.1 [Macherey-Nagel GmbH & Co.
+KG, Duren, Germany]).
+For clinical practice, a narrower interval may be more practical (i.e. 4.0-5.5).